a-finocchiaro/bea_project/README.md

-# PyBEA
+# BEA Data

-PyBEA is a python library designed to interact with the Bureau of Economic Analysis API and organize the returned data into Pandas dataframes.
+BEA Data is a python library designed to interact with the Bureau of Economic Analysis API and organize the returned data into Pandas dataframes.

 Requires python 3.7+